 The TCC requested that Members work with the Secretariat throughout the meeting to reconcile the discrepancy issues raised, with the goal of producing a revised fisheries overview prior to the Commission meeting.

 Several Members reiterated concerns about the discrepancies and inaccuracies in the numbers of their authorized vessels within the fisheries overview, and discussed the appropriateness of adding disclaimers about the data tables to the Secretariat’s report or within the TCC Report.
+Several members expressed concern that a blanket disclaimer would be inappropriate, but individual members may provide explanations for certain information if necessary.

 The TCC closed discussion on fisheries overview, but the Secretariat’s Fisheries Overview information paper was left open for Members to provide further updates and corrections to the data through the Commission meeting.